Kingdom of Travancore Thiruvithaamkoor Rajyam | |||||||||

 Due to the geographical isolation of theMalabar Coast from the rest of the Indian peninsula, attributed to the presence of theWestern Ghats mountain ranges lying parallel to the coast, the population and language spoken in Kerala differed from those in neighboring states such asTamil Nadu andKarnataka.

-The former state of Venad at the tip of the Indian subcontinent, traditionally ruled byrajas known as the Venattadis.
+Located at the tip of the Indian subcontinent, the former state of Venad was traditionally ruled byrajas known as the Venattadis.
 Until the end of the 11th century AD, it was a small principality in the Ay Kingdom.
 The Ays were the earliest ruling dynasty in southern Kerala, who, at their zenith, ruled over a region fromNagercoil in the south to Thiruvananthapuram in the north.
 Their capital during the firstSangam age was in Aykudi and later, towards the end of the eighth century AD, atQuilon (Kollam).
-Though a series of attacks by the resurgent Pandyas between the seventh and eighth centuries caused the decline of the Ays, the dynasty was powerful until the beginning of the tenth century.[28]Sulaiman al-Tajir, aPersian merchant who visited Kerala during the reign ofSthanu Ravi Varma (9th century CE), records that there was extensive trade between Kerala and China at that time, based at the port of Kollam.[29]
+Though a series of attacks by the resurgent Pandyas between the seventh and eighth centuries caused the decline of the Ays, the dynasty was powerful until the beginning of the tenth century.[28]Sulaiman al-Tajir, aPersian merchant who visited Kerala during the reign ofSthanu Ravi Varma (9th century CE), recorded the existence of extensive trade between Kerala and China, based at the port of Kollam.[29]

 When the Ay diminished, Venad became the southernmost principality of theSecond Chera Kingdom.[30]
 An invasion of the Cholas into Venad caused the destruction of Kollam in 1096.
 However, the Chera capital,Mahodayapuram, also fell in the subsequent Chola attack, which compelled the Chera king, Rama Varma Kulasekara, to shift his capital to Kollam.[31]
 Thus, Rama Varma Kulasekara, the last emperor of the Chera dynasty, was probably the founder of the Venad royal house, and the title of the Chera kings,Kulasekara, was thenceforth kept by the rulers of Venad.
 Thus the end of the Second Chera dynasty in the 12th century marks the independence of Venad.[32]